-On September 18, 2003 the USACE and District signed a Project Cooperation Agreement (PCA) for construction of the Thornton Composite Reservoir where the Corps would construct the reservoir and the District would take it over for operation.
+On September 18, 2003 the USACE and District signed a Project Cooperation Agreement (PCA) for construction of the Thornton Composite Reservoir (TCR) where the Corps would construct the reservoir and the District would take it over for operation.
 However, due to inadequate funding levels by the USACE and the need to have the Composite Reservoir operational, the District, in June 2004, assumed responsibility for the design and construction of the reservoir, and is pursuing reimbursement of funds through the Water Resources Development Act.

 The Thornton Reservoir was constructed in two stages.
-The first stage, a temporary flood control reservoir called the Thornton Transitional Reservoir, was completed in March 2003 in the West Lobe of the Thornton Quarry.
-This reservoir provides overbank flood relief for 9 communities and has captured more than 53.9 billion gallons of flood water during 75 fill events.
+The first stage, a temporary flood control reservoir called the Thornton Transitional Reservoir (TTR), was completed in March 2003 in the West Lobe of the Thornton Quarry.
+This reservoir provided overbank flood relief for 9 communities and has captured more than 58.08 billion gallons of flood water during 83 fill events.
+The TTR was decommissioned in September 2022, with the installation of the east plug in the Thorn Creek Diversion Tunnel.
+The Thorn Creek Overflow tunnel now directs storm flows to the TCR, per the original design intent.

 The second stage is a permanent combined reservoir, called the Thornton Composite Reservoir, constructed in the North Lobe of the Thornton Quarry.
-The Thornton Composite Reservoir provides 7.9 billion gallons of storage.
+The Thornton Composite Reservoir provides 7.9 billion gallons of storage; 4.8 billion gallons for water collected via the Calumet TARP Tunnels and 3.1 billion gallons for Thorn Creek Overflow floodwaters.
 In accordance with an agreement executed in 1998, a local mining company completed the Thornton Composite Reservoir excavation in 2013.
-Construction continued and the composite reservoir became operational at the end of 2015.
-The transitional reservoir in the West Lobe will continue to be used to hold Thorn Creek water during storms until 2023, when the West Lobe will be returned to an active quarry.
-At that time, the Thorn Creek flood water will be diverted to the composite reservoir.
+Construction continued and the composite reservoir became operational at the end of 2015, receiving Calumet TARP Tunnel water.
+The Thorn Creek Overflow Tunnel was connected to the TCR in September 2022, completing the TCR.
 The Thornton Composite Reservoir benefits 556,000 people in 14 communities.
-Since becoming operational, the Thornton Composite Reservoir has prevented more than 50 billion gallons of combined sewage from entering the waterways.
+Since becoming operational, the Thornton Composite Reservoir has prevented more than 53.7 billion gallons of combined sewage from entering the waterways.